zenflow/mylocalshop/README.md

     - createdBy & updatedBy should be in "Frequently used columns"
     - deploy in one service!
 - next-connect issues
-    - should propagate errors so they are logged to console by default
+    - on errors, in addition to sending error message in http response, should propagate error so they are logged to console by default
 - react-admin issues
     - need to manually pass hasCreate to `actions` prop of `<Edit>`, need to (invent &) manually pass hasDelete everywhere
     - render resource views using `session` **and `data`** (example: 'user' role is denied access to edit users **except their own user**)